Devoted to the artists, bands and outsiders that it loves, Oh Comely is peaceful and disarming, a magazine that wants you to take your time with it.

 Can you pick a favourite issue of Oh Comely?

-It’s early days obviously but, as an optimist, I like to think that things are getting better, so I’d pick our most recent issue.
+I like to think that things are getting better, so I’d pick our most recent issue.

 Where do you see Oh Comely in five years?